0xwaya/bufficorn.bootcamp/HomeWork1.md

 ANSWER:

-  Essential pieces of decentralised functionality:
+  Essential pieces for a decentralised Monopoly game:

      Governance by a DAO /Smart Contract to assure transparency